GrahamCampbell/Laravel-TestBench/README.md

 ],
 ```

 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

 Once Laravel TestBench is installed, you can extend or implement the classes in this package, or packages required by this package.
 The TestBench class would be a good place to start.
 There are no service providers to register.

+## Usage

+There is currently no usage documentation besides the [API Documentation](http://grahamcampbell.github.io/Laravel-TestBench
+) for Laravel TestBench.

+You may see an example of implementation in pretty much all of my [Laravel 4.1](http://laravel.com) packages.

 ## Updating Your Fork